 TOGETHER: At every meeting review your goals and progress against your action plan.
 Discuss how the mentoring program has helped (or not) you achieve your goals.
-Use the coach to identify other resources if needed.
-Let the coach know if the program isn't working for you.
+Use the mentor committee to identify other resources if needed.
+Let the committee know if the program isn't working for you.